 Please contact the Membership Data Office for a Declaration Form or download one.

 Most members in the UK pay their subscriptions by Direct Debit.
-You can set up your Direct Debit to be taken in one instalment (January), two Direct Debit instalments (January and July) or we have recently set up the option to pay in quarterly Direct Debit instalments (January, April, July and October).
+You can set up your Direct Debit to be taken in one instalment (January), two Direct Debit instalments (January and July) or quarterly

 Alternatively, please download and complete the form below and return it to the Membership Data Office at the College.
 If you wish to pay by two or four instalments then please include a note with your returned form, otherwise we will take the subscription out in one instalment.

 The membership subscription is automatically tax deductible in the United Kingdom.
 At present it will save effectively at least 20% of the cost of the subscription, 40% for higher rate tax payers.
-The list under which your college subscriptions are classified as tax deductible can be located on the HMRC website.
+The list under which your College subscriptions are classified as tax deductible can be located on the HMRC website.
 Under R it lists: Royal College of Psychiatrists.

-There is no need to make application – the Membership Data Office will work from information on the College database and apply the rate from 1 January following entitlement.
+There is no need to make an application – the Membership Data Office will work from information on the College database and apply the rate from 1 January following entitlement.

 We hope you'll find the answers to your queries in Your membership.
 If you still have any questions or wish to discuss your membership further, please contact the Membership Data Office using the details below:

-Paul O'Connor (Membership Data Manager)
+- Paul O'Connor (Membership Data Manager)

-Rachel Archer-Lee (Membership Data Administrator)
+- Rachel Lee (Membership Data Administrator)